gpsites/objectivismseminar.com/index.md

 * Monday July 15: **NO SESSION** (get the new book!)
 * Monday July 22,
   8:00pm [Mountain][mtn]:
-  Kyle will lead
+  Kyle will
+  begin leading discussion of
-  discussion of Part 1
+  Part 1
   in Jonathan Hoenig's book, [A New Textbook of Americanism][book]

 [![A New Textbook of Americanism][cover]{:style="margin-left:2em;max-width:25em;box-shadow: 5px 5px 15px grey;"}][book]